 - Seal All Possible Air Leaks: Take the time to plug any air leaks to save money on your energy bill.
 In particular, pay close attention to your basement and your attic, as these areas are where a majority of the cold air enters and the hot air escapes.

 - Use Energy-Efficient Light Bulbs: To further cut down on your electric bill each month, be sure to install Energy Star certified light bulbs throughout your home.
 Not only do energy-efficient bulbs use up to 90% less energy than their traditional counterparts, but they also last 10 to 25 times longer.
 Moreover, each bulb can save you upwards of $80 in energy costs over the course of its lifetime.

 - Reduce Your Water Heater Temp: Believe it or not, water heating can account for up to 12% of your electric bill every month.
 However, for every 10 degrees you lower the temperature on your water heater, you can expect to cut around 5% of that cost.
 In order to help your water heater run more efficiently, try lowering the temperature to 120 degrees Fahrenheit.

 - Buy a New Air Conditioner and Save: It’s a fact that a new air conditioning unit can help you save money on your monthly energy bill.
 With their higher efficiency ratings, our ENERGY STAR models can help you save up to 30-50% on your cooling costs.

-To learn more about saving money on your energy bill, please browse our Tampa air conditioning expert blog.
-And if you need help optimizing the energy efficiency in your home, call us at (855) 972-9943 or contact our HVAC experts online.
+To learn more about saving money on your energy bill, please browse our air conditioning expert blog.
+If you need help optimizing the energy efficiency in your home, call us at (855) 972-9943 or contact our HVAC experts online.